HeyElsa ($ELSA) List on MEXC Exchange

 • Use risk controls such as position sizing and, where available, trading tools

-Each person’s risk tolerance is different, and the presence of HeyElsa on a centralized crypto exchange is only one factor among many to consider.
+Each person’s risk tolerance is different, and the presence of HeyElsa on a centralized crypto is only one factor among many to consider.

 Market Impact and Liquidity Context of the Listing